Forum Replies Created

 Probably

-Is é na glórtha é.but
+Is é na glórtha é.

 Is iad na glórtha an fear.